quisquous/cactbot/docs/FAQ-Troubleshooting.md

 It does not matter which cactbot display, alerts, or timeline language you have set as these are all for display purposes.

-### Verify that you have added the overlays you want
+### Verify That You Have Added the Overlays You Want

 It is not enough to just add the cactbot plugin, you also need to add an overlay for the parts of cactbot you want.